Kilmore, Skye

+Church

 Sleat Parish Church (1876) is located here, with the ruins of the Old Parish Church behind (1631–1876).
 A former Minister Rev. John Forbes (1818–63) was a noted Gaelic scholar who wrote a Gaelic grammar and investigated the deaths of three girls from the parish who were taken to the cotton mills of Manchester as forced-labour and published his findings in a book Weeping in the Isles (1853).